The Best Dog Frisbee In Australia - The Overview

 The choice is yours.

 While there is nothing inherently wrong with a dog catching a frisbee you use while playing with your kids, for example, it’s still best to go with products made specifically for dogs.
-Frisbees that are not made for dogs tend to be much easier to chew up and might not be safe for dogs either.
+Frisbees that are not made for dogs tend to be made from brittle plastic and much easier to chew up and might not be safe for dogs either.

 Yes, playing fetch with a frisbee is a great way to help your dog get enough exercise.
 The only case where it might not be such a good idea is with dogs that shouldn’t over-exert themselves for some reason or have some other health issue preventing them from enjoying a game of fetch.